 Buy Box Eligibility:

 If you are advertising products as an Amazon seller, the Buy Box eligibility of your product will also affect your Ad Rank.
-You want your product to be eligible for the Buy Box and its winner for best results.
+You want your product to be eligible for the Amazon Buy Box and its winner for best results.

 Competitive bidding and targeting the right keywords are essential when creating Amazon Ads.
 However, you should also provide everything users need to know about your product and get the motivation to buy it when it comes to Ad Rank.